You must first start doing levelZero and become a mark9 to apply for levelOne to get admission in 2024 camp.

-Please go through this checklist and Adarsh Balika's portfolio to ensure that your portfolio has these minimum requirements before you apply for portfolio reviews on the admission platform.
+Please go through this checklist and Adarsh Balika's portfolio to ensure that your portfolio has these minimum requirements (upto mark 9) before you apply for portfolio reviews on the admission platform.

 the 15-point system

 Your application into levelOne will be considered only if you are a mark9.
 The assignments and markings are divided mark-wise to help you keep your pace and not get overwhelmed if you are an absolute beginner.

 All the best.😁